nice-game-hints/zniw-adventure/Fungilla/AfterCloak/trash.md

 "What are you doing here?" ^[He's waiting for his buddy to strap the barrels onto his back, and has been delivering water like this for five years - he used to clear debris and trash from the paths.]

 ## What else did he have to say?
-"Whose shack is it anyway?" ^[An elder turtle's, who usually spends his time fishing.]
+"Whose shack is it anyway?" ^[An elder turtle's, who usually spends his time fishing.
+If you want to talk to him, you should come back at night.]
 (After telling him about the trash bags) ^[He comes with you to clear them.]

 # Hooray!